Euroscepticism: Belgium

 The New Flemish Alliance (N-VA) is a soft Eurosceptic party in the Dutch-speaking region of Belgium.
 Before 2010, the N-VA was pro-European and supported the idea of a democratic European confederation, but has since altered this policy to a more sceptical stance on further European integration and now calls for more democratic transparency within the EU, changes to the EU's common asylum policy and economic reforms to the Eurozone.
 The N-VA has obtained 26.8% of the votes or 4 seats of the Dutch-language college out of 12 (21 MEPs for Belgium) in the 2014 European Parliament election.
-In April 2019, it stood in European Conservatives and Reformists of the European Parliament, and can be considered a moderate Eurosceptic party.
+In April 2019, it stood in the European Conservatives and Reformists Group of the European Parliament, and can be considered a moderate Eurosceptic party.